canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

     suites:
       tests/:
-        summary: example tutorial
+        summary: example test
         systems:
           - ubuntu-24.04-64

-The ``backends`` section contains the following sections:
+The ``backends`` section contains the following pieces:

-* The backend is designated as ``type: adhoc`` as we are explicitly scripting the procedure to allocate and discard the Multipass VM.
+* The backend is designated as ``type: adhoc`` as you must explicitly script the procedure to allocate and discard the Multipass VM.
-* In the ``allocate`` section, we define the image and name of the VM, launch the VM, and then set up the proper SSH permissions so that Spread can log in (via root) into the VM and insert the Spread test.
-We also must tell Spread about the IP address of the Multipass VM and set the environment variable ``ADDRESS``.
+* The ``allocate`` section defines the image and name of the VM, launches the VM, and then sets up the proper SSH permissions so that Spread can log in (using root) into the VM and insert the Spread test.
+You also must tell Spread about the IP address of the Multipass VM and set the environment variable ``ADDRESS``.
-* In the ``discard`` section, we delete the Multipass VM once the Spread test has finished running.
+* The ``discard`` section deletes the Multipass VM once the Spread test has finished running.
+* The ``systems`` key notes which systems the backend will use.
+Note that this key must match the ``systems`` used by at least one test under ``suites``.

 Run the Spread test locally
 ---------------------------